 Once assessed, the Minister will either approve or reject the proposed action.
 Mostly, actions are approved subject to specific conditions.
 For example a condition may include that a bond be provided as security for the action or that the action be subject to independent environmental auditing.
 If the developer does not follow these conditions, or approval has not been acquired for an action that requires approval, legal action can be taken by the Minister to stop the action continuing.

 The Minister can also prosecute the developer for any illegal action that has occurred.
 The Minister may decide to revoke or suspend an approval where the approval or any conditions have been breached, or the impacts of the action were inaccurately identified due to negligence or deliberate omission on the part of the developer.

 The Minister must then make the decision regarding the referral within twenty business days of receiving the referral, unless further information is needed.
-The Minister in making the decision must consider public comments.
+In making the decision the Minister must consider public comments.
 The Minister must give notice of, and the reasons for, the decision to the person proposing the action.

 There is no general right of appeal against the Minister's decision.
 The only mechanism that can be used to challenge the Minister's decision is judicial review by the Federal Court if the Minister has made an error of law in making the decision.

 The Environment Protection and Biodiversity Conservation Act 1999 (Cth) (EPBC Act) does not necessarily override State law.
 The Act establishes assessment and approval requirements that are to be considered in addition to existing approvals required under State law.
 This means that an action still needs to be approved under all applicable State laws as well as under the EPBC Act.
 Under the Act, the Commonwealth can enter into a bilateral agreement with the State or Territory, which has the effect of delegating the Commonwealth's assessment and approval powers to the State or Territory Government.
 There is a current bilateral agreement between South Australia and the Commonwealth.